bernhardAxonIvy/doc/source/engine-guide/getting-started/index.rst

 Getting Started
 ***************

-Here you will learn how to install and configure an |ivy-engine| and ultimately how to bring your process to life by deploying your |axon-ivy|
-projects.
-As you will see, a minimal setup of an |ivy-engine| is straightforward.
-Next to the |ivy-engine| itself you only need a browser of your choice (e.g. Firefox) and a database management system (e.g. Postgres) for storing the data of the |ivy-engine|.
+Here you will learn how to install and configure an Axon Ivy Engine and ultimately how to bring your process to life by deploying your Axon Ivy projects.
+As you will see, a minimal setup of an Axon Ivy Engine is straightforward.
+Next to the Axon Ivy Engine itself you only need a browser of your choice (e.g. Firefox) and a database management system (e.g. Postgres) for storing the data of the Axon Ivy Engine.

 |